Astrophysics (Index)About

 The abbreviation HCI is used for high contrast imaging generally meaning imaging of an object that is very near a bright object, such as imaging an extra-solar planet despite the much-brighter light from its host star.
 A number of specific techniques are used to accomplish this.
 Generally, a coronagraph is incorporated into the instrument or observation.

 High contrast spectroscopy (or high contrast spectrography, or sometimes HCS) is spectrography of such targets.
 Post-processing is used to isolate the planet's spectrum through knowledge of the star's spectrum, which inevitably is not entirely suppressed, despite the coronagraph.
-A spectrograph with a high spectral resolution (HDS for high dispersion spectrograph or HRS for high resolution spectrograph) assists in this improvement of the signal-to-noise ratio.
+A spectrograph with a high spectral resolution (HDS for high velocity dispersion spectrograph or HRS for high resolution spectrograph) assists in this improvement of the signal-to-noise ratio.
 The term HCI+HDS has been used for this combination of techniques.

 (technique,exoplanets)